Seconds (2014 film): Plot

 The film revolves around a murder that happens in the lift of a city apartment in Kochi.
 Four unrelated individuals are stuck in the lift.
 One ends up dead, two are stabbed and the fourth is arrested under suspicion of murder.
 The police officer on investigation, Bimal Vaas, leads the case.
 He interrogates Shivan Kutty, the lift technician who claims to be new and is unaware of any problems with the lift.
 The backstory of each one of the four young people in the lift is then told in flashbacks.

 The first person is Teena, who is the only one safe and is arrested by the police.
 She is a playful young lady who left her family and came to the city in search of wealth and fame.
 However, she can only afford to live at a ladies' hostel and work at a new jewelry store in the city.
-During the store's grand opening, she meets Abi Thomas who offers her a better position as the manager at his own jewelry store.
-Teena's boss and co-worker advice her to ignore Abi's advances.
-However, she still phones Abi and he invites her to his apartment.
-After lying about her mother being sick, Teena leaves work early and rushes over to the apartment building to meet Abi.
+During the store's grand opening, she meets Aby Thomas who offers her a better position as the manager at his own jewelry store.
+Teena's boss and co-worker advice her to ignore Aby's advances.
+However, she still phones Aby and he invites her to his apartment.
+After lying about her mother being sick, Teena leaves work early and rushes over to the apartment building to meet Aby.

 The second person is Feroz, who in present-day is in critical condition at the hospital.
 He is a hot-tempered young photographer who was raised by his grandparents after his parents' death.
 They are desperate to get him married but he is preoccupied with saving up money to buy a new studio in the middle of the city.
 One evening, he takes a budding young actress, Sneha to meet his filmmaker buddy, Mahadevan.
 Sneha is a big fan of Mahadevan and asks Feroz to take a photograph of them together.
 On their way back to Feroz's studio, Mahadevan's jeep breaks down and Feroz tries to fix it.
 Meanwhile, Sneha is hit by an electric pole which kills her.
 Mahadevan fears that he will be implicated in Sneha's death and forces Feroz to leave the scene with him before anyone comes.
 Following the events of that fateful evening, Feroz realizes that he can blackmail Mahadevan for money by using the photograph he took of Mahadevan and Sneha on the day she died.
 Mahadevan cannot deal with any bad publicity at the moment since he is venturing into politics.
 Desperate, Mahadevan asks one of his gangster friends in Mumbai, Jeevan, for help.
 Jeevan hires an assassin in Kochi to kill Feroz.
-Mahadevan invites Feroz to his apartment building which is the same one as Abi's on the pretext of giving him the money he demands.
+Mahadevan invites Feroz to his apartment building which is the same one as Aby's on the pretext of giving him the money he demands.